-- Home care assistance paid by a state agency to offset the cost of services or equipment needed for a disabled household member. - Income of a live-in aide.
-(See Who to Include in Household.) - Employer benefit for health, dental, or vision insurance or employer contribution to a Health Savings Account (HSA). - Employer benefit for retirement savings, including 401K or 403B. - Expense reimbursement received for a household member. - Lump sum additions to family assets (e.g., inheritances, insurance policy death benefit payments, payments under health or accident insurance, settlements for personal or property losses). - Sporadic or non-recurring contributions or gifts from entities or persons outside the household. - Tuition reimbursement and all forms of student financial assistance paid directly to a student or to their educational institution.
+- 10. Home care assistance paid by a state agency to offset the cost of services or equipment needed for a disabled household member.
+Earned wages by a household member who cares for another disabled household member are not covered by this exclusion and will be included in the household income. - 11.
+Income of a live-in aide.
+(See Who to Include in Household.) - 12.
+Employer benefit for health, dental, or vision insurance or employer contribution to a Health Savings Account (HSA). - 13.
+Employer benefit for retirement savings, including 401K or 403B. - 14.
+Expense reimbursement received by a household member. - 15.
+Lump sum additions to family assets (e.g., inheritances, insurance policy death benefit payments, payments under health or accident insurance, settlements for personal or property losses). - 16.
+Sporadic or non-recurring contributions or gifts from entities or persons outside the household. - 17.
+Tuition reimbursement and all forms of student financial assistance paid directly to a student or to their educational institution.